-Prerequisites: All IT program courses to 4th semester and permission of program director.
+Prerequisites: All IT degree courses to 4th semester and permission of Department Chair.

-This course provides an opportunity for second-year IOT students to independently develop skill in areas not included in the basic program of study.
-The course also provides service-learning opportunities.
-A student must submit a proposal to the IOT Department Chair detailing the planned project or course of study at least six weeks prior to the start of the semester in which the student wishes to enroll in this course.
-Projects may be the design, creation, and implementation or upgrading of a website for a non-profit organization; creating a publication for a non-profit organization; or other approved activity.
+This course provides an independent study opportunity for second-year IOT students in skill areas not included in any of the major courses.
+The course provides an opportunity for service-learning.
+A student must submit a proposal to the IOT Department Chair detailing the planned project or course of study before enrolling in the course (no later than the end of the first week of the semester).
 The proposed project must be satisfactorily complete during the semester.
 Permission to enroll is based on the anticipated benefits to be derived by the project as well as the availability of other elective courses during the semester.
 Enrollment is limited to ten (10) students.